 Testosterone is essential to the functioning of the male body.
-When your body doesn’t produce enough, it can cause many different symptoms.
-Fortunately, a board-certified urologist can help.
+Low Testosterone is when your body doesn’t produce enough, it can cause many different symptoms.
+Fortunately, Dr. Houman, a board-certified urologist, can help.

 What are My Treatment Options?